 A Better Option For the Gig Economy

-Voters in California will decide in November whether Uber drivers and other gig economy workers should be considered employees or contractors—a question that’s been debated and litigated for many years now.
+Voters in California have now decided whether Uber drivers and other gig economy workers should be considered employees or contractors—a question that’s been debated and litigated for many years now.

 On the surface, the issue pits the flexibility that comes with being independent against the higher incomes and benefits that employees tend to get.
-Uber, DoorDash and others say the proposition they put on the ballot in California would split the difference by keeping them contractors—“with benefits.”
+Uber, DoorDash and others say the proposition they put on the ballot in California splits the difference by keeping them contractors—“with benefits.”

 I’ve been studying gig labor for nearly a decade.
 Since 2013, I’ve led teams that have interviewed more than 200 workers on platforms such as TaskRabbit, Postmates, Uber, and other apps to learn about their experiences, earning patterns, desires and constraints.

-Note: This article originally appeared in The Conversation.
-It has been edited for YES!
-Magazine, and was updated on Nov.
-5 at 4:30 p.m.
-Pacific Time to reflect the results of California’s Proposition 22, which voters approved in the general election on Nov.
-3.